AdityaSavara/CiteSoft_Py/README.md

 FOR END-USERS:
 The end-user may find the CiteSoftwareConsolidatedLog.txt to be convenient, but the authoritative list is the list inside CiteSoftwareCheckpoints.txt (though the checkpoint file may include duplicates).
 The end-user is responsible for citing ALL software used.
 To facilitate easy of doing so, the dev-user should call the consolidate command when appropriate (such as at the end of a simulation).

-A typical CiteSoft entry looks like below:
+A typical CiteSoft entry looks like below (between the 'pre' tags):
 <pre>
 -
     timestamp: >-